denizyuret/Knet.jl/docs/loss.md

 * PercLoss: implements the perceptron loss function.
-A multiclass perceptron can be constructed using an Mmul layer followed by PercLoss.
+A multiclass perceptron can be constructed using an Mmul layer followed by PercLoss and using a learning rate of 1.
 If i is the correct answer and j is the predicted answer, the perceptron loss is:

         J(y) = -yi + yj
         ∂J/∂yk = -(k=i) + (k=j)

-    For a given column with input x, if cz is the correct answer and cy is the predicted answer, the multiclass perceptron update rule
+    Here is why Mmul+PercLoss is identical to a perceptron: For a given column with input x, the multiclass perceptron update rule
     is:

-        w[cz,:] += x;  w[cy,:] -= x
+        w[i,:] += x;  w[j,:] -= x

     Note that there is no update if cz==cy.
 The Mmul updates are: